Computer-Vision-Enabled Worker Video Analysis for Motion Amount Quantification: Motion Amount Quantification and Data Analysis Methodology

-It is not necessary to calculate the mean of the mean vectors since the data is not divided into subgroups.
-Thus, our control values are derived as above in equation (9).
-We now look forward to deriving control limits for Phase I, otherwise known as the retrospective analysis.
-The UCL and the lower control limits (LCL) are given by the equations (10) and (11) respectively.
+It is unnecessary to calculate the mean of the mean vectors since the data is not divided into subgroups.
+Thus, our control values are derived as above in equation (7).
+The UCL and the lower control limits (LCL) are given in equations (8) and (9) respectively \cite{nistcontrolchart, montgomery2019introduction}. \( F \) is a critical value from the F-distribution (shown in Appendix V of \cite{montgomery2019introduction}) at a significance level \( \alpha \), with the degrees of freedom \( 3p \) (numerator) and \( K-3p \) (denominator).